/**** JS For Blog TOC ****/

 However, you will most likely view this finding from an IBM Security study to be the most compelling data point when deciding if now is a good time to look at your web application's security standards:

 Doesn't it then make complete sense to give your potential customers just what they're looking for?
-Combine the above overarching statistic with these 10 cybersecurity questions that enterprise clients consider when evaluating cloud service providers, you'll quickly realise that you've found the illuminated runway that leads to your cloud sales goals.
+Combine the above overarching statistic with these 10 cybersecurity questions that enterprise clients consider when evaluating cloud software providers, you'll quickly realise that you've found the illuminated runway that leads to your SaaS growth and sales goals.

 Web application security controls are the building blocks for creating a secure web application.
 They are measures that are tested with security audits and are essentially security measures that protect your app's users from falling victim to sensitive data loss.

-A secure web application is one that has an adequate level of controls in place to protect the confidentiality, integrity and availability of the web application and its data.
+A secure application system is one that has most, if not all, of the necessary types of application security controls in place to protect the confidentiality, integrity and availability of the web application and its sensitive data.

-Contrary to what you might have heard, modern security controls for web applications require you to invest in a combination of tools, best practices, training and security tests that can sometimes be performed in-house, but are generally conducted by experienced penetration testers to uncover security vulnerabilities.
+Contrary to what you might have heard, modern application security controls require you to invest in a combination of tools, best practices, training and security tests that can sometimes be performed in-house, but are generally conducted by experienced penetration testers to uncover security vulnerabilities.

-Are security controls different for web applications hosted on-premise vs in the cloud?
+Are application security controls different for software hosted on-premise vs in the cloud?

 Not really.
 A cloud server, like an AWS EC2 instance, is still a server.
 The only difference is that it is sitting in AWS' datacentres, rather than in your office.

-Everything that you read here is relevant to you whether you host your own web applications or use a cloud platform like AWS.
+Everything that you read here is relevant to you whether you host your own web applications or use a cloud platform like AWS, Azure or GCP.

 Just be aware (as you'll read below) that hosting your application on the cloud doesn't absovle you of the responsibility to protect your infrastucture!